 Budget + Fall BMP update + Match rate discussion

-Fall BMP process update – Commissioner Fritz asked to move $950k out of contingency at Fall BMP.
+Fall Budget Monitoring Process (BMP) update – Commissioner Fritz asked to move $950k out of contingency at Fall BMP.
 May or may not get it.

 Discussed level of participation and known potential participation and what that could cost the program compared to what is available in the Fund for matching contributions.